stevenbenner/stevenbenner.com/src/content/posts/2010-01-23-reporting-of-unhandled-exceptions-in-your-distributable-net-application.md

 This is a simple class that I wrote to process an exception passed to it and save the information to a text file.
 The code is all pretty much self-explanatory so I won’t go in to too much detail here.

-I do want to point out that I am saving the error logs into the ApplicationData folder.
-This is standard practice since Windows Vista came out because UAC might stop you from saving files anywhere else on the system.
+I do want to point out that I am saving the error logs into the `ApplicationData` folder.
+This is standard practice since Windows Vista came out because <abbr title="User Account Control">UAC</abbr> might stop you from saving files anywhere else on the system.

 ```csharp
 public sealed class ErrorLog